High-performance liquid chromatography: Reversed-phase liquid chromatography (RP-LC)

 RP-HPLC operates on the principle of hydrophobic interactions, which originates from the high symmetry in the dipolar water structure and plays the most important role in all processes in life science.
 RP-HPLC allows the measurement of these interactive forces.
 The binding of the analyte to the stationary phase is proportional to the contact surface area around the non-polar segment of the analyte molecule upon association with the ligand on the stationary phase.
 This solvophobic effect is dominated by the force of water for "cavity-reduction" around the analyte and the C_{18}-chain versus the complex of both.
 The energy released in this process is proportional to the surface tension of the eluent (water: 7.3×10^−6 J/cm^{2}, methanol: 2.2×10^−6 J/cm^{2}) and to the hydrophobic surface of the analyte and the ligand respectively.
 The retention can be decreased by adding a less polar solvent (methanol, acetonitrile) into the mobile phase to reduce the surface tension of water.
 Gradient elution uses this effect by automatically reducing the polarity and the surface tension of the aqueous mobile phase during the course of the analysis.

 Structural properties of the analyte molecule can play an important role in its retention characteristics.
 In theory, an analyte with a larger hydrophobic surface area (C–H, C–C, and generally non-polar atomic bonds, such as S-S and others) can be retained longer as it does not interact with the water structure.
 On the other hand, analytes with higher polar surface area (as a result of the presence of polar groups, such as -OH, -NH_{2}, COO^{−} or -NH_{3}^{+} in their structure) are less retained, as they are better integrated into water.
 The interactions with the stationary phase can also affected by steric effects, or exclusion effects, whereby a component of very large molecule may have only restricted access to the pores of the stationary phase, where the interactions with surface ligands (alkyl chains) take place.
 Such surface hindrance typically results in less retention.

 Retention time increases with more hydrophobic (non-polar) surface area of the molecules.
-For example, branched chain compounds can elute more rapidly than their corresponding linear isomers because their overall surface area is lower.
-Similarly organic compounds with single C–C bonds frequently elute later than those with a C=C or even triple bond, as the double or triple bond makes the molecule more compact than a single C–C bond.
+For example, branched chain compounds can elute more rapidly than their corresponding linear isomers, because their overall surface area is lower.
+Similarly, organic compounds with single C–C bonds frequently elute later than those with a C=C or C≡C, since the double or triple bond makes the molecule more compact than a single bond.